MEET ASCENDING PATH'S GUIDES

 Scott Fritz, Spencer Logistics/Guide

 Scott was born and raised in a small farm town in north central Illinois.
 In 2010, he began building a career as an outdoor educator in Alaska.
-He spent most of about 5 years of his professional time in Alaska in a camp setting spending weeks on end paddling, floating, and romping around south central Alaskan backcountry with large hoards of 8 year old children, for whom I was utterly and completely responsible.
+He spent most of about 5 years of his professional time in Alaska working for Trailside Discovery Camp in a camp setting spending weeks on end paddling, floating, and romping around south central Alaskan backcountry with large hoards of 8 year old children, for whom he was utterly and completely responsible.
 His skillsets include primarily expeditionary sea kayaking, packrafting, and group management.
 In the years since 2012, he's been working hard to bring more mountain safety and skiing into his personal and professional life.
 He's passionate about sharing the outdoors with others because he believes that wilderness experiences enable people to more deeply understand themselves and the ways in which they fit into the world around them.
 His life has been meaningfully impacted by his wilderness experiences in Alaska, and he's determined to pay that forward as much as he can.
-Scott has a BA in Interpersonal Communication and a MS from APU in Outdoor and Environmental Eduction.
+Scott has a BA in Interpersonal Communication and a MS from APU in Outdoor and Environmental Education.
+This is his first season with AP.

 Quinn Bennett, Hiking Guide

 Quinn grew up in Soldotna, Alaska and has spent most of his life exploring and playing in Southcentral Alaska.
 He learned to kayak on the Kern River in California and was helping his father guide sea kayak trips in Prince William Sound by the time he was a teenager.
 He had a bird book attached to his hip most of his childhood.
 He’s always had love for the wildlife in Alaska and was a bear viewing guide on the Alaskan Peninsula.
 Quinn was a competitive swimmer in his youth and has been coaching and teaching swimming for more than a decade.
-He studied Journalism and Philosophy at university and owns a consignment clothing store in Anchorage with his wife.
+His degree is in Philosophy and Journalism from the University of Alaska, Anchorage and owns a consignment clothing store in Anchorage with his wife.
 Quinn is also an Adjunct Professor at UAA for Health and Physical Education.
 Whether its hiking in the Chugach Front Range, running a river or backpacking across Iceland, Quinn believes that by being outside one can experience a joy you can’t find anywhere else.
 Even in the worst conditions, when one is utterly miserable you can find peace, resilience and happiness.
+This is Quinn's first season with AP.